linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## What is choose?
+## What is the Linux choose Command?

 `choose` is a command-line text processing tool, similar to `cut` and `awk`.
-But where those two tools emphasize wide-ranging capability, `choose` focuses on being an easy go-to solution for most everyday text-processing tasks.
+But where those two tools are very powerful text and data processing tools, `choose` focuses on being a simpler solution for most everyday text-processing tasks.

-Compared to `cut`, `choose` has a more intuitive syntax, letting you throw together text selections quickly.
+Compared to `cut`, `choose` has a more intuitive syntax, letting you generate text selections quickly.
 Likewise, for basic, everyday tasks, `choose` comes with a much lower syntactic overhead than `awk`.
 In short, `choose` doesn't come with features to replace everything you can do in `cut` and `awk`.
 But, if you're reaching for a tool for basic text processing, `choose` is quicker to pick up and gives you a smoother experience.

-Moreover, `choose` is built on Rust and takes advantage of the Rust environment to have exceptional performance.
+Moreover, `choose` is built on Rust which gives it exceptional performance.
 It comes in faster than both of its counterparts, making it a great choice for long files and other cases when performance is crucial.

 ## How to Install choose

 1. Install `gcc`.

-    - On Debian and Ubuntu, you can do so with:
+    - On **Debian** and **Ubuntu**, you can do so with:

             sudo apt install build-essential

-    - On AlmaLinux and CentOS (8 or later), use:
+    - On **AlmaLinux** and **CentOS** (8 or later), use:

             sudo dnf install gcc

-1. Install [Rust](https://www.rust-lang.org/), which includes the Cargo package manager used to install `choose`:
+1. Install [Rust](https://www.rust-lang.org/).
+The Rust installation includes the Cargo package manager, which you will use to install `choose`:

         curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh